crispab/crisp-dna/_docs/how-productspace-works.md

 How Product Space works
 ===============

-We suppose some will call this a strategy but it's really about how we operate:
+Some may call this a strategy but for us, it's about how we operate:

 ![Product Space Strategy](../assets/theproductspace-how.png "Product Space Strategy")